 The campus visit is one of the most important parts of the application process since your student tour guide will provide you with a window into life at the school.
 During your visit you will also have an interview with one of our Admission Officers, many of whom are also classroom teachers, coaches, advisors, and dorm parents.
 You should plan to spend roughly 2 hours on campus.

 All international students must take the TOEFL and submit an official score report as an indication of English proficiency.
 Applicants must also provide official SSAT results.

 While our budget is primarily allocated to domestic applicants, in some instances, Berkshire will award qualified international students need-based financial aid.
 Families must provide official documentation of their financial situation.
 Click here for more information.

 Berkshire students represent a wide range of cultural, ethnic, socioeconomic, and religious backgrounds.
-Within a student body of just under 400 people, we have representatives from 27 countries and 27 states.
+Within a student body of just under 400 people, we have representatives from 28 states and countries.
 90% of our students are boarders.

 At Berkshire, the average class size is 12 students.